RoboBlocky

 Free Curriculum on Computer Science, Robotics, and Arduino (click on image for the course to go to that course's page)

-Arduino is one of the most widely used open-source low-cost microcontrollers across a wide range of industrial applications.
-The free Introduction to Computer Science Using Arduino curriculum engages students with fundamentals of computer science through physical computing and electronics.
+Arduino is one of the most widely used open-source low-cost microcontroller platform across a board range of industrial applications.
+The free Introduction to Physical Computing with Arduino curriculum engages students in core computer science concepts through physical computing and electronics.

 For more information on how to get started, please visit the Documents page.